Notting Hill Carnival fugitive jailed for bus driver’s stab murder

 “Mr Thomas died there on the street minutes from his home with the shopping he had bought strewn around him.”

-Jurors had been told the defendant had been looking for the victim’s daughter Carron Thomas on the night of the murder.
+Jurors were told the defendant had been looking for the victim’s daughter Carron Thomas on the night of the murder and had sent threatening text messages warning her to “watch this space”.

 The jury heard that Ms Thomas had called police twice in the hours before her father was attacked.